fabritsius/accounts-and-money/README.md

 # Accounts with Money

-Demo REST API Application which uses Microservice Architecture to manipulate Money Accounts.
+Demo REST API which uses Microservice Architecture to manipulate Money Accounts.

+The App consists from 5 Microservices, each has its own Docker Container.

 ## Usage